Amourspirit/python_ooo_dev_tools/README.rst

 Python has a vast set `libraries <https://pypi.org/>`_ that can be used in a project, including `Numpy <https://numpy.org/>`_ and
 `Numexpr <https://github.com/pydata/numexpr>`_ which are excellent and powerful at numeric computation.

-This makes Python and excellent choice with maximum flexability.
+This makes Python and excellent choice with maximum flexibility.

 Documentation